0xflux/Wyrm/Milestones.md

    2) [x] Write it up on the docs
    3) [x] Add a global mutex
 2) [ ] Ps should show parent pids with children in a hierarchy
-3) [ ] Implant should dispatch task BEFORE checking back in / sleep, rather than on next wake up?

 ### 0.6